jezzsantos/automate/README.md

 **Question to the Tech Lead on that codebase:**

-What if I gave you a command-line tool that built that other command-line tool for that developer? and it took about ~15 commands-line commands (or so) for you to build it?
+What if I gave you a command-line tool that built that other command-line tool for that developer? and it took about ~15 command-line commands (or so) for you to build it?

 * You would only need to do this _once per codebase_ that you work together on.